wilsonmar/wilsonmar.github.io/_posts/2019-05-15-tricentis.md

 <a target="_blank" href="https://wilsonmar.github.io/tricentis/">This article</a> is a  hands-on, step-by-step tutorial about learning and using <a target="_blank" href="https://www.tricentis.com/">Tricentis</a> Tosca for continuous functional testing.

 The unique contribution of this article is a maticulously sequenced concise yet deep presentation, with PROTIPs along the way, so you can quickly come up to speed with the product.
+All one this one page.

 <strong>CAUTION: This article is being constructed as of May 20, 2019.</strong>